android/nowinandroid/docs/ArchitectureLearningJourney.md

 ![Diagram showing how news resources are displayed on the For You screen](images/architecture-2-example.png "Diagram showing how news resources are displayed on the For You screen")

 Here's what's happening in each step.
-The easiest way to find the associated code is to load the project into Android Studio and search for the text in the Code column (handy shortcut: tap SHIFT twice).
+The easiest way to find the associated code is to load the project into Android Studio and search for the text in the Code column (handy shortcut: tap <kbd>⇧ SHIFT</kbd> twice).

 <table>